fahdi/pf-php/docs/files/api.php.txt

 	}

+	/**
-// Define how to convert a trip to a string.
+	 * Define how to convert a trip to a string.
+This function takes an object of class 'Trip' and converts each
+	 * boarding pass within it's object to a string using the object's respective class' toString() method *
+	 *
+	 * @return string  $str  Complete string for the whole human readable instructions each
+	 * created individually for all boarding passes.
+	 */

 	public function TripString()
 	{
+		/**
-// Convert each boarding pass to a string, and concatenate them together.
+		 *Convert each boarding pass to a string, and concatenate them together.
+		 */
 		$str = '<ol>';
 		for ($counter = 0; $counter < count($this->boardingPasses); $counter++) {
 			$currentPass = $this->boardingPasses[$counter];
-			$currentClass = get_class($currentPass);
+			//$currentClass = get_class($currentPass);
 			$str .= '<li>' . $currentPass->toString() . '</li>' .
 PHP_EOL;
 		}

+		/*
-// Final greetings.
+		 *  Final greetings.
+		 */
 		$str .= '<li>You have arrived at your final destination.</li>' .
 PHP_EOL;
 		$str .= '</ul>';
 		return $str;